 I am learning how to post my works on this blog.
 I just want to share whatever gift God gives to me, and to show you that I am working on it in every moment of my life in the monastery to direct myself to Perfection.
 In the monastery, with our daily schedule, I am not only just sit down and paint.
-We need to serve meal, to keep the house neat and to serve guests, and above all, we need to fulfill our liturgy which is seven times a day.
-But I dedicate my time to God, and He is the one who count the point for me.
+We need to serve the meal, to keep the house neat and to serve guests, and above all, we need to fulfill our liturgy which is seven times a day.
+But I dedicate my time to God, and He is the one who counts the point for me.
 I know He gives me point not only for my painting but also for everything that I am doing for Him.
-I am not worry if I cook twice a week, clean up half of hour a day, go out for groceries one day a week… every of my step is counted by Him.
+I am not worried if I cook twice a week, clean up half of an hour a day, go out for groceries one day a week… every of my step is counted by Him.

 Feb.
 20, 2014

 Today, finally I can start the Icon of the Archangel Michael for the Annunciation parish.
-I am trembling standing in front of the beautiful and pure white gessoed board.
+I am trembling to stand in front of the beautiful and pure white gessoed board.
 This is where I will begin to put my fingers on.
 I am shaking even though I have already prepared my soul for this moment weeks ago.
-I am always trouble at the beginning, but then when I am in there I feel at peace.
+I am always troubled at the beginning, but then when I am in there I feel at peace.
 I hope this time the Archangel will give me the same help and feeling so I can go to the end of the work in a peaceful mind and heart.